IFT-3100-Equipe-7-H2025/projet-infographie/README.md

 12. Click on `import` and select the folder in which you cloned this repository (located at `/apps/projet-infographie` of your oF install folder if the repository folder was not renamed).

-13. Add the ofxImGui and ofxAssimpModelLoader addons.
+13. Add the ofxImGui and ofxAssimpModelLoader and ofxDelaunay addons.

 14. Make sure the platforms is set to `Linux 64 (VS Code/Make)`.